okta/okta.github.io/_source/_standards/OAuth/index.md

 Okta hosts and manages the Okta Authorization Server.
 It can't be configured, though you can add a [groups claim](/docs/api/resources/oidc.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
 The Access Token minted by the Okta Authorization Server is consumed by Okta APIs.
-The Access Token audience is always Okta specific and can't be validated by your applications.
+The Access Token audience is always Okta specific, so the token can't be validated by your applications.

     >Note: The Okta Authorization Server doesn't require that the API Access Management feature be enabled.